 One of these dreams is to buy a vacation property.
 But they’re not sure how to go about it without selling other assets that could trigger large capital gains and resulting taxes.

 To help Isaac and Laurie prioritize what they want in life, their MD Signature Advisor asks them during the discovery meeting to complete an exercise where they systematically identify the values most important to them.
 Their top five values turn out to be: family, adventure, enjoyment, health and independence.

 Their MD Signature Advisor and MD Signature Financial Planner then explore these values with them and ask how they envision their future, with specific emphasis on their home, lifestyle and family.

 Home: They love the home they live in and, in the next six months, would like to buy a cottage they can enjoy with their family — without borrowing funds to pay for it.

 Lifestyle: They would like to have $8,000/month for general lifestyle expenses.
 They want to donate $20,000/year to charity, spend $10,000/year for an annual family event, and spend $60,000 every five years to replace one of their vehicles.

 Family: They typically fly out to visit their children and grandchildren a few times a year.
-While they realize the challenges presented by the pandemic, they want to support an annual family gathering (return flights for eight!) once restrictions ease.
+While this has been a challenge during the pandemic, going forward they want to support an annual family gathering (return flights for eight!).

 All these goals correlate strongly with their top five values, but there is one more challenge.
 They want to know how to achieve this combination of goals as tax effectively as possible.